-“I had never acted before joining the Thespians four years ago.
+“I had never acted before joining the Thespians.
 I started off with a small part in The Heiress which helped to build up my confidence.
 The director worked closely with me, so by the time the play started, I felt prepared.
 It’s a great way to meet people, and I’m now involved in most of our productions, either acting, backstage, or as part of the casting committee.”

 Want to know more about acting?
 Contact us

-The director is the person who oversees and orchestrates the production, putting the actors through their paces and collaborating with the stage manager , the set builders, the wardrobe and the lighting staff to create their vision of the play.
-S/he is responsible for the quality of the production.
+The director is the person who oversees and orchestrates the production, putting the actors through their paces and collaborating with the stage manager, the set builders, the wardrobe and the lighting staff to create their vision of the play.
+They are responsible for the quality of the production.